 Reducing the costs of childcare

 Tax-Free Childcare is a scheme set up by HMRC.
+You can also use the online calculator to find out what you can access.
 Parents are able to open an online account, which you can pay into to cover the cost of childcare with a registered provider.
 This will be done through the Childcare Choices website.

 You’ll be able to apply for all your children at the same time, when your youngest child becomes eligible.

 - for working families, including the self-employed, in the UK

 - with children under 12 (or under 17 if disabled)

 - for every £8 you pay in, the government will add an extra £2, up to £2,000 per child

 - parents of children who will be under four on 31 August, and parents of disabled children, can apply now.